oliver-ong/oliver-ong.github.io/_posts/2018-11-12-Portfolio-Home.md

 [[Jupyter Notebook]](\Notebooks\mlp_mnist.ipynb)\\
 [[Dataset]](https://datahack.analyticsvidhya.com/contest/practice-problem-identify-the-digits/)

 Implementation of a feed-forward neural network using Tensorflow.
 The model is trained and tested on the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset (pretty much a pre-requisite for training deep learning models).
-Notebook covers

 ## Graduate work